-8 Pathways to Implementation
+8. Pathways to Implementation

-The IOC-UNESCO tsunami programme will oversee the overall implementation of the ODTP through contributions and engagement of Member States, in coordination with the ICGs, and with the collaboration of academic institutions, researchers, industry, philanthropic organisations and other stakeholders.
+The IOC-UNESCO tsunami programme will oversee the overall implementation of the ODTP through contributions and engagement of Member States, in coordination with the ICGs and their Tsunami Information Centres, and with the collaboration of academic institutions, researchers, industry, philanthropic organizations and other stakeholders.